Skip to main content

 Solution:

-This error usually signals a connection problem between the server and the domain controller.
+Solution: This error usually indicates a connection issue between the server and the domain controller.
 Check that the server where the Conversion Service is installed is a member of the domain you are trying to access.

 Office configuration problem in Configurator